tsoj/oolite/README.md

 Debian and Ubuntu), use dpkg-buildpackage.

-On Linux, BSD and other Unix platforms without dpkg tools, you will need to get GNUstep and SDL development libraries in addition to what is usually installed by default if you choose to install the development headers/libraries etc. when initially installing the OS.
-For most Linux distros, GNUstep and SDL development libraries come prepackaged - just apt-get/yum install the relevant files.
+On Linux, BSD and other Unix platforms without dpkg tools, you will need to get gcc-objc/gobjc (Objective-C frontend for GCC), GNUstep and SDL development libraries in addition to what is usually installed by default if you choose to install the development headers/libraries etc. when initially installing the OS.
+For most Linux distros, gcc-objc, GNUstep and SDL development libraries come prepackaged - just apt-get/yum install the relevant files.
 You may also need to install Mozilla Spidermonkey (libmozjs).
 On others you may need to build them from source.
 In particular, you need the SDL_Mixer library, which doesn't always come with the base SDL development kit.

+If you haven't done so yet, fetch the various submodules, see [Git](#Git).

 Then just type `make`, or, if you're using GNU make, `make -f Makefile release`.
 On some systems, such as Gentoo, you may need to run `make -f Makefile release OBJCFLAGS=-fobjc-exceptions`.
 If you get errors like `make[1]: *** No rule to make target '/objc.make'.
-Stop.` it might help if you run `source /usr/share/GNUstep/Makefiles/GNUstep.sh` (the exact path to `GNUstep.sh` might differ).
+Stop.` it might help if you run `source /usr/share/GNUstep/Makefiles/GNUstep.sh` (the exact path to `GNUstep.sh` might differ) first.
 If you have problems with missing textures you can try to delete `deps/Linux-deps/include/png.h` and `deps/Linux-deps/include/pngconf.h` before compiling.

-Also remember to first fetch the various submodules, see [Git](#Git).

 ## Running
 On OS X, you can run from Xcode by clicking on the appropriate icon